vault27/Foundation/vxlan.md

 ### L2/L3 BGP EVPN on Nexus - VLAN based service

+High level configuration steps of full fabric with L2/L3 functionality
+- Configure Underlay: OSPF, IS-IS, eBGP, iBGP
+- Configure Overlay: MP-BGP EVPN using loopback interfaces on each switch and l2vpn address family + retain route-target all and not changing next hop on spines
+- Assosiate VNI numbers with VLAN numbers
+- Configure nve interface with all VNIs, ingress replication and BGP as host reachability and source interface
+- Configure MAC VRFs with RD and RT for each VNI

 Configuration overview for L2
 - Pure L2 configuration for VxLAN traffic, no L3, no routing
 - MAC VRF for every VLAN